lezartshumanitaire/lezartshumanitaire.github.io/Readme.md

-## code for lezarts-humanitaires.fr
+## code for Lézarts Humanitaire NGO website

-Work in progress
+This site is available at [lezarts-humanitaires.com](http://lezarts-humanitaires.com)

+This code is under MIT license.
+Feel free to use and contribute.